Is Police Data Intelligence Safe?

 Police Data Intelligence vs Alternatives

-In the data category, Police Data Intelligence scores 77.4/100.
-It ranks among the top tools in its category.
+In the data category, Police Data Intelligence scores 53.8/100.
+There are higher-scoring alternatives available.
 For a detailed comparison, see:

 Key Takeaways

-- Police Data Intelligence has a Trust Score of 77.4/100 (B) and is Nerq Verified.
+- Police Data Intelligence has a Trust Score of 53.8/100 (C-) and is not yet Nerq Verified.

-- Among data tools, Police Data Intelligence scores significantly above the category average of 62/100, demonstrating above-average reliability.
+- Among data tools, Police Data Intelligence scores near the category average of 62/100, suggesting room for improvement relative to peers.

 - Always verify safety independently — use Nerq's Preflight API for automated, up-to-date trust checks before integration.